tbm00/Command64/README.md

 Created by tbm00 for play.mc64.wtf.

 ## Features
-- **JoinCommandEntries** run command(s) as the console when a player joins, if they have the specified permission node.
+- **JoinCommandEntries** run command(s) as the console when a player joins (if player has associated permission node).
-- **CustomCommandEntries** run command(s) as the console when a player uses a custom command, if they have the specified permission node.
+- **CustomCommandEntries** run command(s) as the console when a player/console uses a custom command (if player has associated permission node).
+- **TimerCommandEntries** run command(s) as the console after a delay, initially triggered by a player/console using a custom timer command (if player has associated permission node).
-- **ItemCommandEntries** run command(s) as the console when a player uses a custom item, if they have the specified permission node.
+- **ItemCommandEntries** run command(s) as the console when a player uses a custom item (if player has associated permission node).

 ## Dependencies
 - **Java 17+**: REQUIRED